COVID-19: VA, NC Teachers Rave About Rubin Emerge as Distance Learning Tool

 Listen below to Stephanie Younger, a career and technical education (CTE) business teacher at Professional Learning Center (school site within Charlotte-Mecklenburg Schools in Charlotte, North Carolina).

-Younger says Emerge with Rubin has been ideal so her students can learn essential workplace skills from home.
+Younger says Emerge has been ideal so her students can learn essential workplace skills from home.

 Tina Caras agrees with Younger’s sentiment.